Rayaan-khan428/CP317-Project/README.md

 - This ensures there is enough information to summerize for a slide

 PDFDivison.java Methods:
--Divide(String inputFileLocation) -> Divides input file of extracted text into sections numbered counting up from 1 in the format: sectionX with x being the number
+- Divide(String inputFileLocation) -> Divides input file of extracted text into sections numbered counting up from 1 in the format: sectionX with x being the number

 Slide.java notes:
 - Slide class in which each section will be an instance